Programming Exercise

 It is possible to checkout additional student repositories next to the solution and template folder to run tests on them for manual grading.

-• Alternative 2: Open edit-in-editor in Artemis (in the browser) and adapt the code in the online code editor
+Alternative 2: Open in Artemis (in the browser) and adapt the code in the online code editor

 Edit in Editor

-• In case of a build_failed result, some configuration is wrong, please check the build errors on the corresponding build plan.
+In case of a result, some configuration is wrong, please check the build errors on the corresponding build plan.

 Adapt the build script